 OnePlus 7 – Design and display

 Back in January, SlashLeaks provided a leaked picture of an apparent mystery OnePlus device in a form-disguising case.
 As you can see, it appears to have a proper edge-to-edge screen and − notch haters rejoice! − no screen cutout.

-As mentioned above, it looks like the phone will feature a Vivo Nex S-like popup front-facing camera you’ll be able to slide in and out of the phone’s main body.
+As mentioned above, it looks like the phone will feature a Vivo Nex S-like popup front-facing camera that you’ll be able to slide in and out of the phone’s main body.